Water Heater Replacement Cost Guide 2025: What You'll Pay

 5. Efficiency Rating

 Higher efficiency models cost more upfront but save money long-term.
-ENERGY STAR certified units typically add $100-$300 but qualify for rebates and tax credits.
+ENERGY STAR certified units qualify for rebates and tax credits that can offset the higher initial investment.

 Need a Price Quote?